 Breaking Stalin's Nose is a historical novel about a ten-year-old boy named Sasha Zaichik who is growing up in Stalin's Russia.
-The author, Eugene Velchin, grew up in the Soviet Union during its declining years, so he writes from both personal experience and recent history.
+The author, Eugene Velchin, grew up in the Soviet Union during its declining years in the late twentieth century, so he writes from both personal experience and historical facts.

-Sasha's father works at the Lubyanka and is a political enforcer for Stalin.
+Sasha's father works at the Lubyanka, the notorious Soviet prison, and is a political enforcer for Stalin.
 Sasha worships Stalin, and he considers his father a hero who serves his country.
 Sasha's living situation seems unbelievable to us.
 "Forty-eight hardworking, honest Soviet citizens share the kitchen and single small toilet in our communal apartment we call komunalka for short" (p.
 5).
 Sasha's enjoyment of a carrot as a rare treat will startle most children.
-But Sasha thinks he's fortunate and life is wonderful, since this is all he knows.
+But Sasha thinks he's fortunate and life is wonderful since this is all he knows.

 Velchin does a fantastic job of building up to Sasha's full disillusionment.
 People seem to have disappeared without notice.
 Schoolmates are relegated to the back row if there have been accusations against their parents or their parents have disappeared.
 The children are pressured to react in common against perceived threats.
 So a Jewish boy is bullied, and Sasha is coerced into throwing a snowball at him that breaks his glasses.

 I won't give away the rest of the story, but it's a powerful picture of how communist countries (and other tyrannies) function.
 That makes this a very timely book.
-With so many people advocating for socialism, it seems very important that they understand how socialism so easily leads to a tyranny of the collective.
+With so many people advocating for socialism in the United States and other countries, it seems very important that they understand how socialism so easily leads to a tyranny of the collective as we see in communist countries.
 Stalin might be gone, but Russia remains a country where people easily disappear.
-Communist China follows very much in the footsteps of Stalin with the present-day murder of millions, and the same type of propaganda that puts the state above all else.
+Communist China and North Korea follow very much in the footsteps of Stalin with the present-day murder of millions, forced "re-education," and the same type of propaganda that puts the state above all else.

 I created the following discussion questions to be used with the book.